vst121/ProcurementSolution/README.md

 ### Prerequisites

-- .NET SDK (version X.Y or later)
+- .NET SDK (version 10)
 - A supported runtime (Windows / Linux / macOS)
-- (Optional) API client / HTTP tool such as Postman or curl for testing the APIs.
+- API client / HTTP tool such as Postman or curl for testing the APIs.

 ### Setup